This fluffy pumpkin coffee cake is the epitome of what a coffee cake should be, but made with pumpkin puree and topped with a decadent crumb topping.

 - Sour cream: adding sour cream to ANY recipe adds additional fat, aka making it moist and adds lots of flavor.

-- Milk: more moisture and texture.
+- Milk: Using a little milk helps create more moisture and texture.

 - Oil: a little oil goes a long way.
-More fat = more delicious crumb and mouthfeel
+More fat = more delicious crumb and mouthfeel.

-Coffee Cake Swaps and Substitutions
+Pumpkin Coffee Cake Swaps and Substitutions

 - Flour: this won't really change the bake time, but it will alter the taste and texture.
 I swear by Bob's Red Mill Gluten-Free All Purpose Flour, which you can find on Thrive Market or in a variety of other stores.